 No, it is potentially available to “aliens who are members of the household of another alien in long-term nonimmigrant status but who are not eligible for derivative status under that alien’s visa classification.”
 Thus, for example, the elderly parent of a foreign national could apply to come to the U.S. with a child on a long term non-immigrant visa.

-Do I have to prove that my relationship with my partner is long-term?
+Do B-2 “cohabitating partner” visa applicants have to prove that their relationship with their partner is long-term?

-The Department of State envisions this visa for established relationships and family relationships, so you may need to demonstrate the length or your relationship and other evidence of an established relationship such as intermingled finances or owning property together.
-As mentioned above, it is very important for the B-2 applicant to maintain strong ties to the home country to prove that they intend to return to the home country at the end of the B-2 visa.
+The Department of State envisions this visa for longer-term relationships, and so applicants may need to demonstrate evidence of an established relationship such as intermingled finances or owning property together.
+As mentioned above, it is very important for the B-2 applicant to maintain strong ties to their home country to prove that they intend to return to there at the end of the B-2 visa.

-Is there any authority I can cite for these rules if my consular officer is not familiar with this?
+Is there any authority to cite for these rules if a consular officer is not familiar with this?